One of the best decisions a traveler can make for their Salzburg trip is to explore places outside the city’s historic center.

 10

+This water-powered masterpiece is a delightful depiction of the life and bustle of a small baroque town.
 With its 163 moving figures made of lime wood, you’ll see various professions and market stalls, including citizens going for a walk, musicians playing music, butchers slaughtering a calf, and many other craftsmen at work.
+All of these figures are driven by a single water wheel, making it a fascinating display of engineering and artistry.
+That’s why it’s a must see!

+Another notable feature of the Mechanical Theater is its hydraulic organ.
 As you listen, you’ll hear a craftsman’s song from the opera “Le maçon” by Daniel Auber from 1825, as well as the duet “Là ci darem la mano” from Mozart’s Don Giovanni.

 As you cross the small bridge, you’ll enter the mysterious Crown Grotto, a hidden gem in the Trick Fountains of Hellbrunn Palace.
+Completed only after the death of Markus Sittikus by his successor, the grotto holds secrets and surprises for you to discover.

 9